Governor Dannel P. Malloy nominated Judge William H. Bright, Jr. to the Appellate Court on October 4, 2017, and he was sworn in on November 1, 2017.

 He also was a shareholder in Cummings & Lockwood, a member of the firm’s Board of Directors, and chair of the firm’s Litigation

-one of the top 50 lawyers in the State by Connecticut Magazine.
+practice group.
 His practice focused on complex commercial litigation matters,

 including business torts, fraud, intellectual property, franchise disputes and environmental law.